Angelinis/VR_Escape_room_2021/README.md

 The pause `Menu_Canvas` is inside the `Main Camera`, and it is activated through a Menu Button that was set in the `XRI Default Input Actions`.
 Also, the `Menu_Canvas` has a `Pause Menu Controller` that connects the sliders with the `Audio Manager` instances to reduce volume.

 The walking sounds come from the `Dynamic Move Provider (Script)` and the `Edited Action Based Snap Turn Provider (Script)` inside the `XR Origin`.
 Besides, the last script is based on an `Edited Snap Turn Provider Base (Script)` which was changed and adapted..

+Tip: The building plane has a proportion of 6 meters in Real, and 9 in the plane.
+Which provides a conversion rate of 0.67.